racoci/DevNotes/Infra/IaC/CI-CD/Bootstrap.md

 - I want a full plan and estimation of costs for the whole architecture before any code.
 - Use plantuml to do any diagrams
 - I need the jenkins to be accessible using a public URL, but I don't have permission to buy any dommain  so we'll have to use some AWS service that provides a public URL by default and I need this URL as one of the outputs of the terraform code
-- Every resource created, deploye
+- Every resource created, deployed or updated by this jenkins must include a tag `GE-IaC-STS-CI-CD-Jenkins-2025` and key-value pairs showing the initial created date and last-updated date in the format `2025-09-13 14-03-57.123 UTC`

 Help me build a plan to accomplish all of this and ask me any necessary clarifications.
 Don't assume anything.
 I want you to clarify anything I didn't already say before any estimation or plan.